FerretDB/FerretDB/website/blog/2023-09-14-ferretdb-v1-10-production-ready-sqlite.md

 Working on a feature like that will be much easier for us with more backends getting it «for free» with less code to maintain.
 And for you, that means more features delivered faster!

-You can always see what else we planned in our [public roadmap](https://github.com/orgs/FerretDB/projects/2/views/1).
+You can always see what else we have planned in our [public roadmap](https://github.com/orgs/FerretDB/projects/2/views/1).
 FIXME contributors, hiring